achariam/achariam.github.com/red-dot.md

 To understand the rational of this decision we turn towards the tightly nit worlds of fashion and horology.
 When entering a new product category Apple always spends an inordinate amount of time understanding the domain it is entering.
 Jony Ive [obsessively](https://www.wired.com/2015/04/the-apple-watch/) studies the domain.

 In any kind of artistic pursuit, it is almost a prerequisite to study the greats that came before you.
-While it might sounds apocryphal, it is said that Picasso could mimic the work of great artists like Raphael at a very young age.
+While apocryphal in nature, it is said that Picasso could mimic the work of great artists like Raphael at a very young age.
 It was only after much studying was he able to develop his own sense of expression.
 You have to know the rules before you break them.
 This deep understanding translates into care and respect in the design process.
 In this world form is the function.

 This ideology is pervasive across many industries that share similar characteristics.
 Leica's brand is iconic due to their distinct red mark which it has used since 1913.